 If you’re struggling to connect to Netflix then it could be that there’s a problem with the servers rather than your device.
-We show you a few ways to quickly determine whether Netflix is down.
+Below we show you a few ways to quickly determine whether Netflix is down.

 For those with an international flair, there's also the option of watching the US version of Netflix in the UK if the British site is currently unavailable.